MrR0807/Notes/understanding-parquet-file.md

 > Apache Parquet is a columnar storage format that can efficiently store nested data.

 When I've started delving into this topic, none of these descriptions really rang with me.
 What is not explicitly emphasized that Parquet has built on top of previous solutions, which are blended together into what's know as Parquet.
-I think each component should be addressed independently before trying to understand aggregate - Parquet.
+I think each component should be addressed independently before trying to understand aggregate.

 These are components that I'm going to address:
 * MapReduce